afcondon/nud3/notes/description.md

 # Describe visualizations in plain English

+## Problems anticipated or found with new syntax

+  * check that attributes can be applied at the appropriate place in the DOM (should be fine)
+  * check how to add, for example a group with a label and a symbol  and a shape all at one "visualize" / data-join kind of place
+  * show example with non-Identity key formation
+  * use records for elements like Circles etc, so that cx, cy can all be unambiguous

 ## A simple matrix to HTML table example

 Start with the `<div>` called "chart".